 - Irregular heartbeat

 Complications of high blood pressure

-It is one of the main causes of premature deaths in the world.
-Deaths due to this disease can easily be prevented but it needs some work and attention.
+It is one of the leading causes of premature deaths in the world.
+Deaths due to hypertension can be prevented but need some work and attention.
 High blood pressure is the root of many dangerous diseases.
-Some main diseases caused by high BP are these:
+Some primary diseases caused by high BP are these:

 - Ischemic heart disease

 - Heart failure

 - Chronic kidney diseases